awsdocs/amazon-s3-userguide/doc_source/logging-with-S3.md

 1. CloudTrail does not deliver logs for requests that fail authentication \(in which the provided credentials are not valid\)\.
 However, it does include logs for requests in which authorization fails \(`AccessDenied`\) and requests that are made by anonymous users\.

 1. The S3 bucket owner receives CloudTrail logs when the account does not have full access to the object in the request\.
 For more information, see [Object\-level actions in cross\-account scenarios](cloudtrail-logging-s3-info.md#cloudtrail-object-level-crossaccount)\.

+1. S3 does not support delivery of CloudTrail logs or server access logs to the requester or the bucket owner for VPC endpoint requests when the VPC endpoint policy denies them\.